-- Professional goal statement: The goal statement should outline your anticipated nursing career trajectory for five years after graduating and include an explanation of why you've decided on that path.
+Attach your professional goal statement within the SLU or NursingCAS application.
+The goal statement should outline your anticipated nursing career trajectory for five years after graduating and include an explanation of why you've decided on that path.
 The statement should be one-to-two pages and double-spaced.

 Requirements for International Students

 Due to the rigor of this accelerated program, students are recommended to have a 94 iBT and a score of 7.0 on the IELTS for this program.
-At minimum, an 80 on the computer-based TOEFL (iBT) or a 6.5 on the IELTS, as demonstration of students' English proficiency is required.
+At a minimum, an 80 on the computer-based TOEFL (iBT) or a 6.5 on the IELTS is required to demonstrate students' English proficiency.